TayfunOksuzoglu/Calculator/README.md

 ## Usage

-Simply open the `index.html` file in your browser or click on the github page link to use the calculator.
+Simply open the `index.html` file in your browser or click the github page link to use the calculator.

 ## Features